SheerSt/pokewilds/README.md

 # Contributing

-This project is still in the early stages.
-If you are interested in joining the project, please create an issue here saying that you're interested and we can work out the details of what currently needs done.
-Loosely, here is the current list:
+If you are interested in helping with code, please create an issue here saying that you're interested and we can work out the details of what currently needs done.
+Here are some examples:
- - Rips of Gen 2 attack animations
-   - This process basically involves recording an uncompressed video of an attack using an emulator, and running a python script to rip the animation frames.
-I will provide more detail if an issue is created.
-This is definitely the highest-priority task.
- - Battle system mechanics and animations (trainer battles, status effects, temporary stat changes, etc)
+ - Battle system mechanics (ex: attack effects that aren't implemented)
- - Finding and fixing bugs (admittedly not super fun but much needed)
+ - Finding / fixing bugs (more info on the Pokemon Wilds discord server)
- - Network code for anything added
+ - General organization and refactors
+ - Support for more kinds of game mods (ex: being able to mod biome spawns)
+ - Small features and enhancements (ex: being able to using fishing rods while surfing)

+Feel free to DM me on the Pokemon Wilds discord server also regarding this, whatever works best for you.

 # Credits
 **Credits for v0.8:** - Special thank-you to everyone who contributed this update!